sujaymate/G4Workshop2022/README.md

 ---
 ## Problem 6

-Store the X,Y,Z,T of particle hit position and the X,Y,Z as obtained from detector in two diffrent ntuples of root file.
+Store the X,Y,Z,T of particle hit position and the X,Y,Z as obtained from detector in two different ntuples of root file.
 Also store the event numbers in those two branches.
 a) You learn how to store information in a ROOT file by deriving methods from G4UserRunAction class.

 The list of files are,